-- Make sure all the licences are up to date and in our name (rather than in the previous owners name).
+- Make sure all the licenses are up to date and in our name (rather than in the previous owner’s name).

 So, is a VHF Radio course necessary to take?

 My answer is a definite ‘Yes.’
-Unfortunately it’s one of those situations where you don’t know what you don’t know.
-By taking the course, you’ll increase your confidence on using a VHF Radio, understand how to manoeuvre you’re way around the menu system and most importantly, you’ll understand what to do when an emergency strikes.
+Unfortunately, it’s one of those situations where you don’t know what you don’t know.
+By taking the course, you’ll increase your confidence in using a VHF Radio, understand how to maneuver you’re way around the menu system and most importantly, you’ll understand what to do when an emergency strikes.
 Overall, the VHF Radio course is invaluable and I think everyone within the boating community should take the course.

 Save yourself lots of time and effort!

 If you’re not going to take a course or perhaps they’re not offered in your neck of the woods, do the next best thing – get my VHF Radio Checklists And Templates For Sailors guide.
 It’s packed with easy to understand tips and all the radio checklists and templates you’ll need to make calls.
 Templates include calling another boat or place, using the DSC system, MAYDAY, MAYDAY relay, Pan Pan, Securite, canceling a VHF alert, receiving a MAYDAY transmission, or distress call, the phonetic alphabet, and numerals table.
 And the best thing about the guide is the customization offer.

 After purchasing the guide you can request a Word Version with your MMSI, Call Sign and Boat name inserted.
 You can then print and laminate custom made templates that are ready to use in your Navigation Station.
 Get more information on the guide here: VHF Radio Checklists And Templates For Sailors

 Other Articles or Videos You Might Be Interested In

 - How To Make A VHF Radio Call Video and article.